-(iv) On September 7, 2011, 4,200,000 stock options were granted to certain directors, officers and employees to purchase common shares at a price of \$0.10 per share until September 6, 2016.
+(iii) On September 7, 2011, 4,200,000 stock options were granted to certain directors, officers and employees to purchase common shares at a price of \$0.10 per share until September 6, 2016.
 The options vest one-third upon grant, one-third on the first anniversary of grant and one-third on the second anniversary of grant.
-The fair value attributed to these options was \$315,000 and will be expensed in the consolidated statements of income and credited to equity settled share-based payments reserve as the options vest.
-During the year ended December 31, 2011, included in stock-based compensation is \$154,438 related to the vested portion of these options.
+The fair value attributed to these options was \$315,000 and will be expensed in the consolidated statements of (loss) income and credited to equity settled share-based payments reserve as the options vest.
+During the year ended December 31, 2012, included in stock-based compensation is \$124,747 (year ended December 31, 2011 - \$154,438) related to the vested portion of these options.